jamiegl/xyzblog/content/posts/financial-disclosure-p2/index.md

 # Converting the image to BGR colour space

-If you followed along the last blog (or by grabbing the code from the repo [here]("https://github.com/jamiegl/financial-disclosure-scraper")) you can run the below to load the image into a format (it'll be an a bunch of numpy arrays) ready for opencv to operate on.
+If you followed along the last article (or by grabbing the code from the repo [here]("https://github.com/jamiegl/financial-disclosure-scraper")) you can run the below to load the image into a format (it'll be an a bunch of numpy arrays) ready for opencv to operate on.

 ```py
 import mod.download as dl